-Our goal is to provide easy-to-understand language that you can easily incorporate into your outreach efforts.
-While personalizing and adding your unique story, using consistent core messages allows us to leverage each other's outreach and maximize impact.
+Our goal is to provide easy-to-understand messages that you can easily incorporate into your outreach efforts.
+While we encourage you to personalize and add your unique story, using consistent core messages allows us to leverage each other's outreach and maximize impact.